grinco/dockercloud-haproxy/README.md

 |SERVICE_PORTS|envvar|comma separated ports(e.g. 80, 8080), which are the ports you would like to expose in your application service.
 This envvar is swarm mode only, and it is **MUST** be set in swarm mode|
 |`com.docker.dockercloud.haproxy.deactivate=<true\|false>`|label|when this label is set to true, haproxy will ignore the service.
 Could be useful for switching services on blue/green testing|

 Check [the HAProxy configuration manual](http://cbonte.github.io/haproxy-dconv/configuration-1.5.html) for more information on the above.

-#### example of stackfile in Docker Cloud with settings in linked application:
+#### example of stackfile in Docker Cloud with settings in linked application

     web:
       image: 'dockercloud/hello-world:latest'